Paul Wanner: Youth career

+Loan to SV Elversberg

+On 1 September 2023, Wanner joined newly promoted 2.
+Bundesliga club SV Elversberg on a season-long loan for the 2023–24 season.

+Loan to 1.
+FC Heidenheim

+On 24 June 2024, Wanner joined Bundesliga club 1.
+FC Heidenheim on a season-long loan for the 2024–25 season.
+On 17 August, he scored his first goal in a 4–0 away victory over FC 08 Villingen in the DFB-Pokal.
+A week later, on 25 August, he scored his inaugural Bundesliga goal in a 2–0 away win over FC St. Pauli.
+Four days later, he scored his first goal in European competitions in a 3–2 victory over BK Häcken in the Conference League play-off round second leg.
+On the following Bundesliga matchday he scored a penalty against FC Augsburg, becoming the youngest player in Bundesliga history to do so.

+PSV

+On 22 August, 2025, Wanner joined Dutch Eredivisie club PSV on a permanent deal.

 International career

 Wanner made his debut for the Germany national under-17 team on 6 August 2021 in a 10–1 win over Poland.
-In total, he has played seven matches at the under-17 level, and scored two goals in 2022 UEFA European Under-17 Championship qualification.
-He has been invited by Ralf Rangnick to watch and meet the senior Austria national team in hopes to join and represent them for the UEFA Euro 2024 in Germany.
+In total, he has played thirteen matches at the under-17 level, and scored two goals in 2022 UEFA European Under-17 Championship qualification.
+In November 2022, he was invited by Ralf Rangnick to watch and meet the senior Austria national team in hopes to join and represent them for the UEFA Euro 2024 in Germany.
+He was called up to the German under-21 team in October 2024.

 Personal life

-Wanner was born in the Austrian city of Dornbirn and grew up in Amtzell, Germany.
+Wanner was born in the Austrian city of Dornbirn to a German father and an Austrian mother and grew up in Amtzell, Germany.
 He holds both Austrian and German citizenship.
-His father Klaus is a German mechanical engineer and former footballer who played as a midfielder, he helped Austria Lustenau as its captain to promotion to second tier 2.
+His father Klaus is a mechanical engineer and former footballer who played as a midfielder, he helped Austria Lustenau as its captain to promotion to second tier 2.
 Liga and reached the round of last 16 of the Austrian Cup in 1991–92.